Active travel for schools

 Active Travel Rebate

-All primary and secondary schools in our City are eligible to apply for a $200 Active Travel Rebate per school term from Council.
+All primary and secondary schools in our City are eligible to apply for a $400 Active Travel Rebate twice a year from Council.
 If you have an idea for an activity or initiative which encourages active travel to or from school, we encourage you to apply.

-Examples of how some schools use their active travel rebate include:
+Examples of how some schools have used their rebates include:

-- Active travel prizes, such as 'lucky ticket' prizes by school crossing supervisors.
+- Active travel prizes, such as ‘Lucky Ticket’ prizes awarded by school crossing supervisors

 Active Travel Matched Grant

-Local primary and secondary schools can also apply for an Active Travel Matched Grant, valued at up to $2000 each.
+Local schools can apply for an Active Travel Matched Grant, valued at up to $2000 each, to be used for any approved purpose which supports active travel to school.
 Funds received through this grant must be matched by the school.

 - Bike and scooter parking facilities